Serbo-Croatian Wikipedia

-The Serbo-Croatian Wikipedia (Serbo-Croatian: Wikipedija na srpskohrvatskom jeziku / Википедија на српскохрватском језику) is the Serbo-Croatian language version of Wikipedia, the free encyclopedia.
+The Serbo-Croatian Wikipedia (Wikipedija na srpskohrvatskom jeziku) is the Serbo-Croatian language version of Wikipedia, the free encyclopedia.
 It was started on 16 January 2002, preceding the creation of separate Wikipedia editions for the standard varieties of the language, namely Bosnian, Croatian, and Serbian Wikipedia.
-The content is primarily written in the Latin script, with a converter to Cyrillic.
-The Serbo-Croatan Wikipedia currently has active users, administrators, and articles, with a total of edits.
+Written in the Latin script, Serbo-Croatian Wikipedia provides a script converter that allows users to view pages in Cyrillic.
+The Serbo-Croatian Wikipedia currently has active users, administrators, and articles, with a total of edits.